- 1. Create a Negative Keyword List

 Here is an overview of how to set up this:

-Create an audience in Google Analytics (or Google Ads) to include users who performed an important action on your website. (i.e. your converters).
+Create an audience in Google Analytics (or Google Ads) to include users who performed an important action on your website. (i.e., your converters).

 Create a new campaign on Google Ads (it can be a display campaign or discovery campaign) and use audience targeting to target only the ‘Similar Audience’ created by Google.
-Within your campaign, you can also exclude all users that already visited your website and converted.
+Within your campaign, you can also exclude all users that have already visited your website and converted.

-7. Bid Optimization
+7. Change Your Bid Strategy

 The table below shows different campaign goals with the most appropriate bid strategy.